smcgdub/MS3_Project_Tipsy_Mac_Staggers/README.md

 MongoDB is a fully managed cloud based database.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
 For this project all of the content is hosted on Mongo DB.

 This particular project has has 3 collections in the database.
-All of the fields are strings and the database structure can be viewed below:
+All of the fields are strings and the database structure can be viewed in the screen shot below:

 ![Image of the Mongo DB structure](assets/images/readme_images/mongo_db_structure.png)